Barstow, California: Economy

 Its long distance from larger cities and urban centers has created economic problems, and Barstow is seeking projects to boost the economy.
 However, there are three casinos planned for the area.
 Additionally, various construction projects have been announced for Barstow, which include retail growth, an increase in lodging accommodation, and other businesses.

 In October 2022, BNSF committed to expanding the Barstow Rail yard into the Barstow International Gateway, over 4500 acres at a cost of 1.5 billion dollars to reduce dwell time at the Port of Los Angeles.
 In response, the city adopted a new logo and changed its motto to "the Hub of the West".
 It is also in the process of changing zoning to accommodate the logistics industry that surrounds the expanded BNSF facility.

 Top employers

-According to the city, the top employers in the area in 2020 were:
+According to the city's 2025 Annual Comprehensive Financial Report, the top employers in the area were: